cpuNram/dsa/graph-theory/JourneyToMoon/README.md

 This is solution to hacker rank problem https://www.hackerrank.com/challenges/journey-to-the-moon/problem.
-The idea: Using Depth First Search find the connected components (=countries) and number of nodes (=astronauts representing country).
+Using Depth First Search find the connected components (=countries) and number of nodes (=astronauts representing country).

 One of the interesting test case that failed for me: